-- Funding places on 'Bridging Courses'

 - Offered full-time education and transition support for year 11 students until the end of term

-- Work experience

 - Life Skills and Independent travel work

 - Individual tours and extended visits

 - Accompanied visits

 - Multi-agency transition meetings

 - Befriending Tea events

+- Yr 6/7 Settling Evening with pre-bookable SEN appointments.

-- Informal coffee mornings for new parents of students with SEND
+- ENhanced transition visits for students with anxiety and autism.

-- Attendance at Junior/Primary School Annual Reviews
+- Bespoke careers guidance interviews to help plan post-16 journeys.

 What expertise and training do our staff have to support pupils with SEN and how do we secure specialist expertise?
 How do we involve other organisations in meeting the needs of pupils with SEN and supporting their families?